LearnLib/alex/src/site/markdown/usage.md

 Project
 :   A project is the main object that the following objects belong to.
 It is bound to a unique name and a URL that
-    starts with *"http\[s\]://"*.
+    starts with *\"http\[s\]://\"*.
 This property defines the root URL of an application to be learned.
 In ALEX it is allowed to create and manage multiple projects, thus, for example, allowing to treat a web application and a web service as different projects or managing multiple complete different applications.

 Symbol Group
-:   A project is the main object that the following objects belong to.
-It is bound to a unique name and a URL that
+:   Symbol group are logical container for symbols.
+They allow to group symbols, for example by their purpose or a
-    starts with *"http\[s\]://"*.
-This property defines the root URL of an application to be learned.
-In ALEX it is allowed to create and manage multiple projects, thus, for example, allowing to treat a web application and a web service as different projects or managing multiple complete different applications.
+    feature.
+They are defined by a unique name.
+For every project, there is a default group with the name Default Group which can not be deleted.

 Symbol
 :   Symbols are used by the learner to learn an application.
 They are defined by a unique name and an abbreviation.